 - Set the Instant Pot on PRESSURE COOK mode ("MANUAL" on older models) on high for 10 minutes.
 Allow pressure to naturally release before opening.
 You can drink it right away (after cooling it down, ofc) or store for up to five days in the fridge.

-Don’t have a nut milk bag?
+- Don’t have a nut milk bag?
 You can also use a piece of cheesecloth, folded two or three times, or a muslin sheet.
 However, a nut milk bag is a great investment if you plan on making your own plant milks a lot; it works for any kind of milk (soy, almond, cashew, sunflower seed…) and the bag shape really makes straining easier.
-I’ve also used this Asian soup bag that my mom bought from who knows where.
-Basically, you need the holes in the cloth to be this size or smaller.

 Soybean–Soy Milk Conversions

-So for example, if you want to make only a quart (4 cups) of soy milk, you’ll want to start with 1/2 cup (around 90 g) of dried beans, which would produce 4 cups cooked soy milk (960 g) and 185 g of okara.
+So for example, if you want to halve the recipe and make only 1 quart (4 cups) of soy milk, you’ll want to start with 1/2 cup (around 90 g) of dried beans, which would produce around 4 cups cooked soy milk (960 g) and about a cup of okara (200 g).

 Where to Buy Dried Soybeans